Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/geometry/clip_geometry/README.md

 <h1>Clip Geometry</h1>

-<p>Demonstrates how to clip a geometry with an evelope using the GeometryEngine.</p>
+<p>Demonstrates how to clip a geometry with an envelope using the GeometryEngine.</p>

 <p><img src="ClipGeometry.png"/></p>